burrrata/crypto_wars/src/eve_strikes_back.md

 # Eve Strikes Back

 Attacks for part 2:
+- man in the middle attacks => spoofing, rerouting, or crypanalysis of scrambled messages
 - randomness (Alice and Bob use the same keys every time, so Eve can perform cryptanalysis)
 - things that are hard to guess for humans vs computers (demo a brute force cracking attack) (stretch goal: a social engineered cracking attack based on Alice and Bob's favorite things)
 - social engineering via publicly available security questions and

 Upgrades for part 3:
 - true randomness by rolling dice or augmenting the passphrase
-- length > complexity and computation time in big O notation => show why using larger primes is essential as well as how to determine the theoretic/computational security guarantees of a protocol
+- length > complexity and computation time in big O notation => show why using larger primes is essential as well as how to determine the theoretic/computational security guarantees of a protocol (but how large of computations can the Rust Playground or mdBook handle?)
 - 2FA > security questions (or randomized answers to security questions)